jc1122/portfolio_management/memory-bank/activeContext.md

 - Introduced currency overrides for LSE multi-currency share classes and flagged two empty Stooq histories (`HSON.US`, `WPS.UK`) for follow-up.
 - Hardened the ingestion pipeline with row-level validation (duplicate dates, non-positive prices, missing/zero volume), optional LSE currency policies, and automatic skipping of empty Stooq histories during export.
 - Enhanced the validation stage to classify zero-volume exposure severity (low/moderate/high/critical) and regenerated the tradeable match report; captured the details in `data/metadata/tradeable_data_flags.csv` for offline triage and now flag them as warnings without filtering.
+- Replaced the row-by-row CSV validator with a pandas-backed summarizer (C-engine, selective columns) as the default path, keeping the legacy parser only as a temporary fallback and benchmarking the new approach to parity/slight gains.

 ## Next Steps
 - Curate a definitive asset universe (tickers compatible with BOŚ/MDM and Stooq symbols) and gather broker commission data, reconciling unmatched listings from the latest run.